People sometimes ask my help in making big decisions. They’re usually trying to decide between two options.

-That's not a decision.
-That's a self-created dilemma!
-The way out is to realize there are always more than two options!
+But that’s not a decision — that’s a self-created dilemma!
+You have to remember that there are always more than two options.

-Backing up: When someone says they only have one option, they’re really saying, “I have no choice,” and you know that’s wrong.
-(At very least, add “do nothing” and “go insane” as choices.)
+When someone says they have only one option, they’re really saying, “I have no choice,” and you know that’s wrong.
+At the very least, add “do nothing” and “go insane” as options.

-When they say they only have two options, beware.
-It means they got stuck.
-Once people get two options, they start comparing the pros and cons of those two, and forget to think of more options.
+When people say they have only two options, it means they got stuck.
+Once people get two options, they start comparing the pros and cons of those two, and forget to think of more.

-- Do neither, and move to New Zealand's South Island to be a tour guide on the hiking trails.
+- Do neither, and move to New Zealand to be a tour guide.

 After exploring more options, my friend realized that he didn’t actually want to start a new business, but was just avoiding fixing his current situation.

 Great insight comes only from opening your mind to many options.
 Brainstorm them all, from the hybrids to the ridiculous.
 It takes under an hour, but has always helped my friends feel less stressed, think clearly, and get excited about decisions that used to feel like dilemmas.